How to find a unicorn: a novel model-free, unsupervised anomaly detection method for time series: Discussion

+Preprocessing can eliminate information from the data series, thus can filter out aspects considered uninteresting.
+For example, we have seen that a strong global trend on a data can make all the points unique.
+By detrending the data, as done on random walk and LIBOR datasets, we defined that these points should not be considered unique solely based on this feature.
+Similarly, band-pass filtering of gravitational wave data define that states should not be considered unique based on the out-of-frequency-range waveforms.}

-Future directions to develop TOF would be to form a model which is able to represent uncertainty over detections by creating temporal outlier probabilities just like Local Outlier Probabilities \cite{Kriegel2009} created from LOF.
-Moreover, an interesting possibility would be to make TOF applicable also on different classes of data, for example on point processes like spike-trains, network traffic time-stamps or earthquake dates.
+Future directions to develop TOF would be to form a model which is able to represent uncertainty over detections by creating temporal outlier probabilities just like Local Outlier Probabilities \cite{Kriegel09} created from LOF.
+Moreover, an interesting possibility would be to make TOF applicable also on different classes of data, such as multi-channel data or point processes, like spike-trains, network traffic time-stamps or earthquake dates.